Nick7900/glhmm_protocols/README.md

 # Statistical testing framework for brain dynamics

-Welcome to the **Statistical Testing Framework for Brain Dynamics**, a resource built on the statistical testing tools included in the [GLHMM toolbox](https://github.com/vidaurre/glhmm).
-This framework is designed for analysing the relationships between brain activity, behaviour, physiological signals, and other variables across different experimental designs.
+Welcome to the protocols for the statistical testing methods described in the paper *A Comprehensive Framework for Statistical Testing of Brain Dynamics*.
+This repository provides Jupyter notebooks and resources to implement the statistical framework introduced in the paper.
+Built on the statistical tools included in the [GLHMM toolbox](https://github.com/vidaurre/glhmm), these protocols are designed for analysing the relationships between brain activity, behaviour, physiological signals, and other variables across different experimental designs.

 ## What’s Included
 This repository provides Jupyter notebooks for four statistical tests: